Centre Stage – artist and audience at the heart of theatres

 Book before 23 August to take advantage of the Early Bird Rate.
 Theatres Trust Friends and Corporate Supporters can benefit from a discounted rate – please email firstname.lastname@example.org for your discount code.

 Members / subscribers of our promotional partners will also receive a discount code through their newsletters.
-Promotional partners include: ABTT, Creative Industries Federation, ITC, The Stage, SOLT and UK Theatre.
+Promotional partners include: ABTT, Creative Industries Federation, ITC, Federation of Scottish Theatre, The Stage, SOLT and UK Theatre.

-Exact timings will be confirmed nearer the event, but the formal conference programme will finish no later than 5pm.
-The conference will be followed by a drinks reception that is open to all conference attendees.
+Exact timings will be confirmed nearer the event, but the formal conference programme will finish no later than 5.30pm.
+The conference will be followed by a drinks reception, sponsored by Robe, that is open to all conference attendees.
 We hope you will be able to stay for networking and refreshments.

-Thanks to the support of GDS, we are pleased to be able to offer a limited number of bursary places to students, emerging artists and representatives from small (less than three members of staff) and unfunded theatre organisations.
-Further details about this scheme will be available soon.
+Thanks to the support of ETC, GDS and HQ Theatres, we are pleased to be able to offer bursary places to students, emerging artists and representatives from small (less than three members of staff) and unfunded theatre organisations.
+Find out more and apply.

 Photo credit: Grand Hall at Battersea Arts Centre.
 Fred Howarth